mocklis/mocklis.docs/source/introduction/index.rst

 Verify interactions
 ===================

 There are a number of ways in which you can verify that the 'component under test' makes the right calls to your mocked dependency.
-There are a couple of simple cases:
+There are a number of ways to do this using steps: simple cases:

 * If you have a method you don't expect to be called, you can use a ``Throw`` step to throw an exception which will hopefully bubble up through your code and fail the test.